martinpercu/vue-expense-controller/README.md

 - In Graph add a template.
 Using <svg> create the example of what we need for this.
 On middle line (for the Zero value in money).
 A Polyline to show the fluctuation. and a cross line for show the position we want to see.
 - Import the component to Home

+## Graph Amount into Pixels
+- In Graph.vue.
+We will change the points in the polyline to make them reactif.
+- So add the v-bind in points ====> :points="points"
+- Now we add some logic to get the values (amounts) to convert thats as coordinates for the graphics.
+- In Home ===> <Graph :amounts="amounts" /> to send the amounts to Graph also.
+- In Graph make the logic to get the amounts variable.
+Then add the functions needs to convert to coordinates.